bardyaxy/Restaurants-/README.md

 ## Tests

 Ensure the `restaurants` package is importable before running the tests.
+Running `pytest` without installing dependencies will fail with missing-module errors.
+Install the runtime and development requirements first or simply run `./setup_tests.sh` which performs these steps automatically.
 All runtime dependencies live in `requirements.txt` while the testing tools are listed in `requirements-dev.txt`:

 ```bash
 pip install -e .